avo-hq/avo/README.md

 ## Running the Database

-If you chose to continue with Docker, you'll be able to run it with one of the following commands:
+If you chose to continue with Docker, you'd be able to run it with one of the following commands:

 - Run in the foreground: `docker-compose up`
 - Run in the background: `docker-compose up -d`